2024-12 Parish Council agenda 5 December 2024

 Present:

-Vale ward: Cllr J Twist (Vice Chair), Cllr Adam Powell
+Vale ward: Cllr J Twist, Cllr Adam Powell, Cllr P Orchard

-Apologies for absence: Cllr P Orchard, PCSO Darren England
+Apologies for absence: Cllr Phil Twiss (DCC), PCSO Darren England

 Apologies were received and accepted.